MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 Group Policy settings are contained in the **Global Configuration Settings** and the **Windows NTP Client Settings** GPOs.

 > [!NOTE]
-> If you configure a GPO to set the NTP server to your domain controller, the policy does not overwrite the Registry value of NTPServer.
-The policy sets the default Value Type to NT5DS.
+> If you configure a GPO to set the NTP server to your domain controller, the policy does not overwrite the Registry value of **NTPServer**.
+The policy sets the default **Value Type** to **NT5DS**.
 This value means that the NTP server synchronizes according to the domain hierarchy.
 This is the default configuration for domain-joined computers.
 To view your NTP configuration, open a Command Prompt window and run `w32tm /query /configuration`.

 ### Global Configuration Settings